 No, really, I’m being serious.
 Bunnies can be trained to use a litter box like cats.
 However, with that being said, the litter materials are completely different.
 You don’t want to use the same litter you would use for a cat, because bunnies eat and eat.
 This will make them sick.

 Instead stick with organic material like paper, although newspaper isn’t as absorbent.
 You don’t want to use wood shavings either, because they can cause liver damage or allergic reactions in rabbits.
 Once you have a thin layer of paper laid down, then spread a thick layer of hay.
 This is because rabbits like to eat while they do their business.

-We’ve potty-trained one of our dwarf lop eared rabbits.
+Once again, when we had rabbits, we had one potty-trained.
 The older one.
 When he would go to the bathroom on the floor, bunny pellets, we would scoop them and him up, and then deposit all into the bunny bathroom.
 Every time.
 It didn’t take long at all for him to learn that was where he was supposed to go potty.

 - Give your bunny a balanced diet.

 I already mentioned that bunnies love fruits.
 Though you want to give fruit in moderation.
 Like a bite of an apple once a week.
-Our bunnies love blueberries, but again, we limit how many we give them.
+Our bunnies loved blueberries, but again, we limited how many we gave them.
 And how often.

 Don’t give your bunnies rhubarb, iceberg lettuce, tomatoes, cabbage, corn, peas, potatoes, seeds, beets, onions, chocolate, candy, or most human foods.

 If you have a bunny younger than 6 months, then you can give rabbit food pellets comprised of alfalfa.
 However, if you have a bunny older than 6 months, then you’ll want to feed it pellets made from Timothy grass.